-He uses exceptional artistic skills, advanced techniques, and the latest technology to ensure that all patients experience the best rhinoplasty procedure.
+He uses exceptional artistic skills, advanced techniques, and the latest technology to ensure that all patients experience a desirable rhinoplasty procedure.
 Following a patient-centered approach, he is dedicated and committed to serving his patients with the highest level of service and care.

 Dr. Nima graduated from the Medical College of Wisconsin Otolaryngology Residency (a top 20 program) and completed a fellowship in Facial Plastic and Reconstructive Surgery at the Glasgold Group in New Jersey.
-There he trained with some of the best plastic surgeons in the world.
+There he trained with some of the most skilled plastic surgeons in the world.

 EOS Rejuvenation has set up a state-of-the-art surgical facility equipped with the latest technology and the necessary resources to ensure a comfortable experience for the patients.
 Dr. Nima understands that nose surgery is a complex and often very personal procedure that can affect patients’ mental wellbeing.
-Hence, he makes sure that he actively listens to their concerns and educates them on the basics of the nose surgery before starting so that they have the best rhinoplasty experience in Beverly Hills and Los Angeles.
+Hence, he makes sure that he actively listens to their concerns and educates them on the basics of the nose surgery before starting so that they feel confident in their choice for rhinoplasty in Beverly Hills and Los Angeles.

 Frequently Asked Questions